 January 26, 2014 – Everyone in St. Augustine is trying to look better and live better.
 With the advent of the internet, unlimited information is at our fingertips.
-This information has allowed to achieve our goal of looking better and living better.
-Everyone reads labels now to find out what is in their food or what is in their containers holding their food and water.
+This information has allowed to us achieve our goal of looking better and living better.
+Everyone reads labels now to find out what is in their food or what is in the containers holding their food and water.
 What we put in our body does have an enormous effect on how healthy we are.
-So if you are concerned about what goes in your mouth for those 20 seconds, what about the things that stay in your mouth for year and decades?
+So, if you are concerned about what goes in your mouth for those 20 seconds, what about the things that stay in your mouth for years and decades?

 Only problem is, other governments disagree.
 Most Scandinavian countries have banned the use of mercury fillings.
 Europe seems to be next in line and then Canada.
-So amongst the government of the world, there appears to be a dispute.
-But what about more locally.
-There are counties in the United States that have started making dentist place mercury separators on the water lines.
-The concern is that the water leaving dental offices had too much mercury in it, so they want it removed before it goes into your water supply.
-And these are not counties far away, Duval county, the county touching St. Johns county, requires these.
-The science shows that the contained mercury becomes exposed at the time of removal, so you are again exposed to active mercury, and the active mercury enters the water supply.
-So the times you are most exposed to mercury is at time of placement and removal.
+So amongst the governments of the world, there appears to be a dispute.
+But what about more locally?
+There are counties in the United States that have started making dentists place mercury separators on the water lines.
+The concern is that the water leaving dental offices had too much mercury in it, so they want it removed before it goes into our water supply.
+And these are not counties far away — Duval county, the county touching St. Johns county, requires these.
+Science shows that the contained mercury becomes exposed at the time of removal, so you are again exposed to active mercury, and the active mercury enters the water supply.
+So, the times you are most exposed to mercury is at time of placement and removal.
 At this point, many are looking for an alternative.